code-and-effect/effective_test_bot/README.md

 class PostsTest < ActionDispatch::IntegrationTest
   test 'user may only update a post once' do
     crud_action_test(:create_valid, Post, User.first)
-    assert_content 'successfully created post.
+    assert_text 'successfully created post.
 You may only update it once.'

     crud_action_test(:update_valid, Post.last, User.first)
-    assert_content 'successfully updated post.'
+    assert_text 'successfully updated post.'

     crud_action_test(:update_valid, Post.last, User.first, skip: [:no_assigns_errors, :updated_at])
-    assert_assigns_errors(:post, 'you may no longer update this post.') assert_content 'you may no longer update this post.' end end
+    assert_assigns_errors(:post, 'you may no longer update this post.') assert_text 'you may no longer update this post.' end end
 ```